 Working out is tough, there’s no getting around that, and for some, working out can be extremely uncomfortable, and even borderline painful.
 People often wonder what causes muscle fatigue and how they can recover, and if you’re one of these individuals then we’ve got you covered.
-It doesn’t matter whether you lift heavy weights, light weights, whether you perform endurance-based workouts, circuits, Crossfit, or anything else for that matter, if you are engaging in physical exercise then your muscles will take a beating, and they will need to recover.
+It doesn’t matter whether you lift heavy weights, light weights, whether you perform endurance-based workouts, circuits, functional fitness, or anything else for that matter, if you are engaging in physical exercise then your muscles will take a beating, and they will need to recover.

 When we begin exercising, providing we warm up beforehand, our muscles feel loose, they feel flexible, and they feel ready to be pushed to their limits.
 After we finish training, however, well, that’s a different story altogether.
 Our muscles feel weak, they feel fatigued, and they feel sore and tender, but why is that, and what can we do to reduce it?
 Well, it is actually known as DOMS, or Delayed Onset Muscle Soreness, and it can leave even the biggest and strongest of people with a great deal of pain and discomfort, and it can actually affect their training and their health in general if they aren’t careful.